Liu Liangmo: The New China

+Liu was one of the leaders of China's delegation to the December 1957 Afro-Asian Peoples' Solidarity Conference, along with Guo Moruo, Liu Ningyi, and Ji Chaoding.

+As vice chair of the Returned Overseas Chinese Association, Liu condemned the 1966 anti-Chinese movement in Indonesia, which he described as part of an anti-communist conspiracy by U.S. imperialists.

 Following the end of the Cultural Revolution, during which Christians and their churches were attacked, Liu held positions in the Chinese YMCA and the Shanghai government.
 In 1978 a forum to solicit views on amending the Constitution was held in Shanghai.
 Y.T.
-Wu, Liu’s longtime colleague, was then in the hospital, but asked Liu to read the meeting his statement requesting that the article on freedom of religious belief be returned to the wording of the 1954 Constitution.
+Wu, Liu's longtime colleague, was then in the hospital, but asked Liu to read the meeting his statement requesting that the article on freedom of religious belief be returned to the wording of the 1954 Constitution.
 The article was not changed at that time.

-In 1982, Liu, then vice-chairman of the Shanghai Political Consultative Conference, submitted a photo to Liberation Daily which he had taken in 1938 when he visited Nanjing to record the atrocities wrought by the Japanese army.
+In 1982, Liu, then vice-chairman of the Shanghai Municipal Political Consultative Conference, submitted a photo to Jiefang Daily which he had taken in 1938 when he visited Nanjing to record the atrocities by the Japanese army.
 The photo was of a hospitalized little girl who had lost her arm.
 The girl, by then a school teacher, saw it and came to see Liu in Shanghai.

-Liu died in Shanghai in 1988.
+Liu died in 1988 in Shanghai.